 - Policy Implications

-Even before recent economic crises, such as the COVID-19 pandemic and the Great Recession, many California workers struggled to find adequate employment to meet their families' basic needs (1, 2).
+Even before recent economic crises, such as the COVID-19 pandemic and the Great Recession, many workers struggled to find adequate employment to meet their families’ basic needs (1, 2).
 These crises exacerbated existing economic problems and disparities, with job losses disproportionately affecting women, people of color, immigrants, and families with lower incomes or less education (1, 3, 4).
-Similarly, during times of prosperity, not all families benefit from a strong economy (2, 3).
-Policymakers can address labor market discrimination and inequities, support adequate wages and benefits, help build a skilled workforce for in-demand jobs, and remove barriers to work and education (2, 4, 6).
-These steps, along with promoting a strong social safety net and effective support services, have the potential to minimize unemployment and underemployment, and maximize opportunities for all Californians (2, 4).
+Similarly, during times of prosperity, not all families benefit from a strong economy (1, 2, 3).
+Policymakers can address labor market discrimination and inequities, support adequate wages and benefits, help build a skilled workforce for in-demand jobs, and remove barriers to work and education (3).
+These steps, along with promoting a strong social safety net and effective support services, have the potential to minimize unemployment and underemployment, and maximize opportunities for all Californians (2, 3, 4).

 Policy and program options that could improve workforce participation, reduce inequities, and mitigate the effects of unemployment include:

-For more information on this topic, see kidsdata.org’s Research & Links section or visit Urban Institute, California Budget and Policy Center, and Center on Budget and Policy Priorities.
+For more information, see kidsdata.org’s Research & Links section or visit Urban Institute, California Budget and Policy Center, and Center on Budget and Policy Priorities.
 Also see Policy Implications on kidsdata.org for Family Income and Poverty and other topics related to Family Economics.

-- Continuing to retool California's K-12 and higher education systems, aligning education plans with workforce needs and improving college preparation, attendance, and graduation rates, particularly among underrepresented groups such as low-income, African American/black, American Indian/Alaska Native, and Hispanic/Latino students (3, 5, 6)
+- Aligning California's education systems with workforce needs and increasing investments to improve college preparation, attendance, and graduation rates, particularly among underrepresented groups such as low-income, African American/black, American Indian/Alaska Native, and Hispanic/Latino students (3, 5, 6)

 - Promoting and strengthening early work opportunities for low-income youth and young people of color, e.g., through work-based learning programs that provide connections to supportive adults and career pathways (6, 7)

-- Pursuing targeted strategies to address systemic barriers to stable employment with adequate compensation for people of color, women, and others who are overrepresented among low-wage workers; as part of this, working to eliminate bias and discrimination in hiring practices and ensuring strong enforcement of anti-discrimination laws (6)
+- Pursuing targeted strategies to address systemic barriers to stable employment with adequate compensation for people of color, women, and others who are overrepresented among low-wage workers; as part of this, working to eliminate discriminatory hiring practices through strengthened and vigorously enforced anti-discrimination laws (2, 3)

-- Working across sectors to address other barriers to employment, such as affordable housing near employers, high-quality child care, and public transportation (2, 7)
+- Working across sectors to address other barriers to employment, such as a lack of available housing near employers, affordable child or elder care, or accessible public transportation (2, 3)